robbert-vdh/yabridge/README.md

 - Mention that this update will break all existing symlinks and that the old `libyabridge.so` file should be removed when upgrading.
 - Update all the AUR packages.
+- Add CMake to the AUR package dependencies and to our Docker images

 ![yabridge screenshot](https://raw.githubusercontent.com/robbert-vdh/yabridge/master/screenshot.png)